Skip to main content

 At the Law Office of Jason Tenenbaum, we have extensive experience handling personal injury cases, no-fault insurance disputes, and complex civil litigation throughout the New York metropolitan area.
 Our deep understanding of New York evidence law and civil procedure helps us build stronger cases for our clients and achieve better outcomes.

-If you’ve been injured in an accident or are dealing with insurance company disputes over medical treatment, don’t navigate these complex legal waters alone.
+If you’ve been injured in an accident or are dealing with insurance company disputes over medical treatment, don’t address these complex legal waters alone.
 Contact us today at 516-750-0595 for a free consultation to discuss your case and learn how we can help protect your rights and pursue the compensation you deserve.

 Legal Update (February 2026): Since this 2010 analysis of CPLR 3101(d) discovery demands and peer review report admissibility, New York courts have issued numerous decisions refining these evidentiary standards, particularly regarding foundation requirements for medical records and expert testimony in no-fault cases.
 The procedural landscape for discovery demands and the admissibility of peer review materials may have evolved through subsequent appellate decisions and rule amendments.
 Practitioners should verify current provisions of CPLR 3101(d) and recent case law regarding peer review report authentication before relying on the standards discussed in this older analysis.